Logotipo

 Why Some “Fair Credit” Cards Reject Fair Credit Applicants

-This frustrated me endlessly during my rebuilding process.
-Cards marketed for fair credit would reject 620+ scores regularly.
+Cards marketed for fair credit regularly reject 620+ scores.

 Chase Freedom claims fair credit acceptance but typically wants 700+ scores.
 Their “fair credit” marketing targets people who underestimate their scores.